numberoverzero/finder/README.rst

 Finder
 =========================================

-Finder is a web service that aims for parity with Gatherer search features.
+Finder is a web service that aims for near parity with magiccards.info search features.

 Features:

-*   **Familiar query format** - Uses a nearly identical syntax to `magiccards.info <magiccards.info>`_, tweaked to make room for some additional fields and search options.

 *   **Custom data hydration** Why load artist name or collector's number if you don't use them?
 Specify the attributes you want filled.

 *   **Paginated APIs** - Unless you like everything at once.
-That's fine too.  *(Available post-release)*
+That's fine too.  *(Not included in initial release)*

 *   **Small footprint** - All card data fits in a single ~16MB sqlite db, so you can easily download updated databases as new sets come out.

 *   **Batteries included** - Want to do your own updates?
-Comes with scripts to add proper comparable fields to a gatherer scrape, such as cmc and integer power/toughness fields.
-Full translation (Alpha through current) takes less than 15 seconds.
+Includes scripts to add proper comparable fields to a gatherer scrape, such as cmc and integer power/toughness fields.
+Full database translation in less than 15 seconds.

 API
 =========================================